 - Know your goals before your start planning your content.

-- Research your target audience and find out what they want, what are their problems and how can you help?
+- Research your target audience and find out what they want.
+What are their problems, and how can you help solve them?

 - Brainstorm and start coming up with content ideas.
-Do you want to write an ebook (like this ebook you’re reading right now), make a video, design an infographic?
+Do you want to write an eBook (like this eBook you’re reading right now), make a video, or design an infographic?

 How A USP Could Save Your Business

 The USP was a groundbreaking advertising concept 100 years ago.
 Guess what?
-It still works like a charm and here is why.
+It still works like a charm and here’s why.

 What is a Unique Selling Proposition (USP)?

-The USP is one sentence piece of sales copy that provides a specific solution to a specific customer problem—if you buy this product or service, you will receive this specific benefit.
+The USP is 1 sentence piece of sales copy that provides a specific solution to a specific customer problem—if you buy this product or service, you’ll receive this specific benefit.

 “Unless you’re fortunate enough to be the only player in your industry (say, the only dedicated supplier of lion-taming equipment in North America), you’ll need to differentiate yourself from your competition through your Unique Selling Proposition, or USP.” – Dan Shewan

 The purpose of a USP is to act as a wedge between you and the competition.
 What makes you unique?
-What makes you stand you?
-It may sound over simplistic, but you would be surprised how powerful one sentence can be in a consumer’s mind.
+What makes you, you?
+It may sound over-simplistic, but you’d be surprised how powerful 1 sentence can be in a consumer’s mind.

 3 Things to Keep in Mind when Writing a USP